Intrenion/Milcraft/doctrine/supreme-command.md

 ## Practice 2: Press commanders for decisive action

 **Problem**
-Commanders may delay action when caution becomes stronger than strategic need.
+Commanders may delay action when caution outweighs strategic need.

 **Action**
 Give commanders clear strategic direction and replace them when they repeatedly fail to act.